Your Cart ()

 • If you live in a warm weather climate, you’ll need more; in very hot temperatures, you should double the amount of water.

 Three days of water should be enough to get you through water being shut off or contamination that can affect water supplies during natural disasters like earthquakes, tornadoes, and ice storms.
 Some preppers suggest storing two weeks of water per person, but many people don’t have adequate space in their house to accommodate that much water.
 You’ll need to decide for yourself based on your family’s circumstances if you can store water in excess of the 72-hour minimum.
 If you decide to store more, a large water storage tank may not take up as much room as multiple containers, although it is much harder to transport.
+Understanding how many days can you go without water is essential to planning, as it ensures you store enough to cover every potential scenario.

 Filtered Water in BPA-Free Containers is the Best Option

 Filtered water is far more environmentally friendly than buying plastic water bottles that contribute to the billions of water bottles occupying large volumes of landfill and polluting the nation’s waterways.
 Therefore if you can, it is best to store filtered water rather than tap water or commercially available water.
-Make sure you use BPA-free water bottles or containers.
-The water should be stored in a cool, dark place and check your emergency water supply every 6 months to make sure it has not been compromised.

 Using Your Own Bottles